vaitheesk26/Swiggy_Analysis/README.md

 Hi.
-This project is for an online food delivery company called Swiggy, with data sourced from Kaggle.
+This project is for an online food delivery company called "Swiggy", with data sourced from Kaggle.
 The entire analysis was conducted using Power BI.

 Dashboard: https://t.ly/ihp_j